yext/search-headless/docs/answers-headless.querystate.querysource.md

 ## QueryState.querySource property

-The source of the query (either from a standard Answers integration or from an Answers overlay).
+The source of the query (from a standard Answers integration, an Answers overlay, or from visual autocomplete).

 <b>Signature:</b>